 After several years of planning, in 2016 the Michigan SHPO launched MiSHPO, a project to improve the SHPO's internal database and provide a GIS platform for architectural, thematic, and archaeological sites, surveys, Section 106 reviews, and tax credit projects.
 An upgrade to the internal database was completed in December 2019, and the GIS platform went live for use by the SHPO and the MDOT cultural resource staff working under an interagency agreement.
-The SHPO is partnering with the State of Michigan's Center for Shared Solutions to digitize existing archaeological site and survey maps.
-Cleanup of aboveground site data and digitization of above-ground survey locations is ongoing and being done by SHPO staff.
-The SHPO hopes to secure further funding to make the data available outside of the State of Michigan firewall for use by federal, state, and local agencies as well as consultants and the general public.
+The SHPO is partnering with State of Michigan's Center for Shared Solutions to digitize existing archaeological sites and survey maps.
+Clean-up of above-ground site data and digitization of above-ground survey locations is ongoing and being done by SHPO staff.
+The SHPO hopes to secure further funding to make the data available outside of the state of Michigan firewall for use by federal, state and local agencies as well as consultants and the general public.
 This future phase of the project is also expected to encompass an online portal for submission of Section 106 and tax credit projects to reduce turnaround times for reviews.
-The move from hand-drawn paper maps to an electronic mapping platform has already improved the staff's ability to realize project and site locational relationships in a way not previously available.
+The move from handdrawn paper maps to an electronic mapping platform has already improved the staff's ability to realize project and site locational relationships in a way not previously available.
 It is anticipated that the ability to share the data in the system with outside partners will facilitate the collection of survey data as well as allow for improvement in protection efforts.
+2014-2019 PLAN GOAL 3: Better integrate historic preservation into state, local, and regional planning